howech/gestalt/README.md

 Gestalt is a library for managing configuration information for node.js applications.
 The main premise of gestalt is that the underlying configuration for an application may change while the application is still running.
-Gestalt gives you a framework detecting and reacting to these changes without having to completely restart your application.
+Gestalt provides a framework detecting and reacting to these changes without having to completely restart your application.

-There are a couple of motivations for gestalt.
-Configuration of a large software system is often complicated - there are of course many tools out there for gathering configuration information from a bunch of different sources. nconf for node is a good one, and gestalt is to some extent based upon it, ( but also influenced by configliere for ruby and the configuration node structure of chef).
-There are a couple of things that many of these tools do not do.
+There are a couple of motivations for gestalt: Configuration of a large software system is often complicated - there are of course many tools out there for gathering configuration information from a bunch of different sources. nconf for node is a good one, and gestalt is to some extent based upon it.
+Gestalt is also influenced by configliere for ruby and the configuration node structure of chef.
+However, there are a couple of things that many of these tools do not do well.
 First, configuration files (and other sources) can change, and it would be nice to be able to react to these changes on-the-fly.
-Second, when you have a sufficiently complicated system of default and override configuration sources, it can become difficult to figure out exactly where a particular setting came from.
+Second, for a sufficiently complicated system of default and override configuration sources, it can become difficult to figure out exactly where a particular setting came from.

 Gestalt solves both of these problems.
 It has a per-value event change tracking system so that you can track changes to individual settings to your configuration.
 It also rigorously keeps track of where the values for particular settings came from.

 ## Basics